 The Victims of Trafficking and Violence Protection Act of 2000 authorized two new visas: the "U" visa for immigrant victims of serious crimes and the "T" visa for victims of severe human trafficking.
 These visas were created due to rising public safety concerns, with the idea that foreign victims of crimes in the U.S. should be allowed to remain so as to provide law enforcement officials with information helpful in apprehending and prosecuting criminal offenders.

-If you are approved for a U visa, you will be granted legal status in the U.S. for up to four years (which may be extended if "exceptional circumstances" warrant it).
-Once you have held your U visa for three years, you may be eligible to apply for legal permanent residence (a "green card").
+If approved for a U visa, you will be granted legal status in the U.S. for up to four years (which can be extended in rare cases where "exceptional circumstances" warrant it).
+Once you have held your U visa for three years, you might be eligible to apply for legal permanent residence (a "green card").

 However, it is not enough to simply state that you have been a victim of a serious crime in order to get a U visa.
 You will need to provide a "certificate of helpfulness" from a qualifying government agency and prove that you suffered mental or physical abuse by a U.S. perpetrator.
 Additionally, if you are "inadmissible" to the U.S. due to past immigration violations or for other reasons, you will need to apply for a waiver of these grounds.